Bira/octopus-carnival/_posts/2017-02-02-elemental-weapons-on-hard-maths.md

 15+ is vital for maintaining them for any appreciable length of time.
-They also need Force Sword, a skill which would have no other use in a fantasy setting... which means there's a secretive order of elementalists that teaches it along with the spell somewhere out there.
+They also need Force Sword, a skill which would have no other use in a fantasy setting... which means there's a secretive order of elementalists that teaches it along with the spells somewhere out there.

 [1]: https://hardmaths.blogspot.com.br/2017/01/grimoire-elemental-melee-spells.html
 [2]: https://bira.github.io/octopus-carnival/gurps/2016/10/20/characters-mystic-knight.html